tomsWebConsulting/twcsl/v7.1/Section/Page Section First Blank Hide/README.md

 ## Quick Install

-* Add code from file **[page section first blank hide.html][2]** to Page Settings > Advanced > Page Header Code Injection for the page.
+* Add code from file **[page section first blank hide.html][2]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Please see [per-page code injection][3].

-* Add a new blank section at the top of the page.
+* Add a new blank section at the top of the Page.
 Do not alter any of its settings.
-Save the page.
+Save the Page.

 ## Note